 Academic Initiatives & Collection Research

 Our department supports all aspects of academic engagement between the Nasher Museum of Art and Duke University.
-We facilitate scholarly research on our collection and partner with university faculty to design specialized lesson plans and assignments that fulfill course objectives through engagement with the Nasher.
+We facilitate scholarly research on our collection and partner with university instructors to design specialized lesson plans and assignments that fulfill course objectives through engagement with the Nasher.
 In class visits lead or co-lead by Academic Initiatives staff upon request, students at all levels have access to a custom curated selection of works from our permanent collection galleries and study storage, as well as exhibitions on view.

 Learning at the Museum